ARM-software/arm-trusted-firmware/docs/getting_started/docs-build.rst

 - Python 3 (3.5 or later)
 - PlantUML (1.2017.15 or later)

+Optionally, the `Dia`_ application can be installed if you need to edit existing ``.dia`` diagram files, or create new ones.

 You must also install the Python modules that are specified in the ``requirements.txt`` file in the root of the ``docs`` directory.
 These modules can be installed using ``pip3`` (the Python Package Installer).
 Passing this